Notes on the data: Emergency department presentations

 - Australian Institute of Health and Welfare (AIHW).
 Emergency department care 2018–19: Australian hospital statistics.
 Appendix A. Canberra: AIHW; 2019.

 Confidentiality of data: Counts of 1 to 4 presentations have been suppressed.

 Specific Indigenous Areas within Queensland have been aggregated on the request of Queensland Health; data displayed is the combination of values and rates for these areas.

 Geography: Data available by Indigenous Area, Primary Health Network, Quintile of socioeconomic outcomes (based on IRSEO) and Remoteness Area

 Numerator: Presentations by Indigenous people to Emergency Departments by Totals, ICD-10-AM Chapter and Triage category (where available).

-Source: Compiled by PHIDU using data from the Australian Institute of Health and Welfare, supplied on behalf of State and Territory health departments for 2017/18; he population is the proportional estimated resident population (erp) from the Australian Census 2016 click herefor more details.
+Data Source: Compiled by PHIDU using data from the Australian Institute of Health and Welfare, supplied on behalf of State and Territory health departments for 2018/19.